esphome/esphome-docs/components/esphome.rst

         then:
           - switch.turn_off: switch_1

-Configuration variables: See :ref:`Automation <automation>`.
+Configuration variables:

-- **priority** (*Optional*, float): The priority to execute your custom initialization code.
+- **priority** (*Optional*, float): The priority to execute your custom shutdown code.
 A higher value means a high priority and in case of shutdown triggers that the code is executed **later**.
   Priority is used primarily for the initialization order of components.
 Shutdowns for these components are handled in *reverse* order, such that e.g. sensors (600) are shutdown before the hardware components (800) they depend on.
   Please note this is an ESPHome-internal value and any change will not be marked as a breaking change.
   Defaults to ``600``.
 For priority values refer to the list in the :ref:`esphome-on_boot` section.

+- See :ref:`Automation <automation>`.

 .. _esphome-on_loop: